Computational-Plant-Science/plantit-example-accessing-data/README.md

-# PlantIT Example: Accessing Data
+# PlantIT Example: Working With Data

-A simple PlantIT workflow demonstrating input and output files.
+A basic PlantIT workflow which accepts an input file and produces an output file.